 Yes, it’s a perfectly orchestrated disaster.
-It’s just a little hard to believe that with billions on the line, there’s no failsafe, no off switch, no built-in self-destruct within all these critters.
+It’s just a little hard to believe that with billions on the line, there’s no failsafe, no kill switch, no built-in self-destruct within these critters.
 How did they accrue enough insurance to get this place off the ground?
 Why does this keep happening?

 I suspect that, somewhere along the way, the filmmakers realized the film was a bit ridiculous.
-To keep it from degenerating and taking itself too seriously, comedy bizarrely appears midway along with some out-of-place romance between Owen and Claire.
+To keep it from degenerating by taking itself too seriously, comedy bizarrely appears midway through the film along with some out-of-place romance between Owen and Claire.
 Nothing says sex like the risk of being eaten.

 Let’s move on to costuming.
 Claire wears the most indestructible white heels possible for the entire movie, even when running from a tyrannosaurus rex.
 Every drag queen in America has tweeted to Universal asking who makes the damn shoes.

 I was hoping the storyline would be different, maybe even darker, than the original Jurassic Park formula.
 I was hoping to see something like a deeper discussion of Jeff Goldblum’s chaos theory played out onscreen — maybe even an elegant, action-packed debate on the ethical implications of bringing something to life, à la Frankenstein.
 Even better, we could have gotten a commentary on global consumerism, on our impulse to turn history into attraction, to commercialize nature even as we destroy it.
-But all we got was a cheap, formulaic, and decidedly less-scary offering in a retro franchise.
+But all we got was a cheap, formulaic, and decidedly less-scary offering of a retro franchise.

 Like this review?
 Please support my writing with a small monthly donation on Patreon.
-Patrons receive 1-1 perks, access to exclusive content, personalized gifts, and more.
+Patrons receive special perks, personalized gifts, love notes, and more.